-These Blueberry Cheesecake Bars are the perfect summer treat!
+These lemon blueberry cheesecake bars with Greek yogurt are the perfect summer treat!
 Equal parts tart and sweet, and paired with a delicious graham cracker crust.
 Enjoy!

 These blueberry cheesecake bars are made with FRESH blueberries.
 No canned or dried blueberries in this recipe!
 And why would you?!
 Fresh blueberries are accessible when they’re in season and they are OH so delicious.